 The Science Advisory Panel (SAP), which consists of the San Francisco Estuary Institute (SFEI) and Point Blue Conservation Science (Point Blue), provided an independent science-based review of scientific literature and practitioner studies about the benefits and impacts of Class 1 electric bike access on multi-use recreational trails in natural areas.
-The full report is provided as Attachment 4.
-The SAP determined that of the few studies that have been done to examine the impacts of e-bikes on open space lands, some were too limited to have conclusive statistical analysis.
+The full report is provided as Attachment 5.
+The SAP determined that of the few studies done to examine the impacts of e-bikes on open space lands, some were too limited to have conclusive statistical analysis.
 With what research could be found and input from a Technical Advisory Committee (TAC) comprised of resource and recreation management practitioners and scholars, the SAP produced a report that compares the potential impacts from e-bikes to those of regular mountain bikes.

 The SAP report identifies six potential e-bike-related impacts within open space lands.
 These are categorized as Wildlife Disturbance, Noise, Distance and Duration, Soils/Erosion, Vegetation, and Visitor Experience.
 Of these six categories, literature suggesting a notable difference between e-bikes and regular bikes existed in the Noise category only.
 This was based on the Noise study performed by H.T.
 Harvey and Associates.
-The study showed that e-bikes produce louder sounds in high-frequency ranges audible to certain bat species and in lower-frequency ranges audible to birds (and other wildlife).
+The study showed that e-bikes produce louder sounds in high-frequency ranges audible to certain bat species and in lowerfrequency ranges audible to birds (and other wildlife).
 Other findings also suggest the potential for increased recreational benefits via increased bicycle use in preserves, particularly for people who seek a less challenging means to travel through the preserve.
 An increase in use, however, may also incrementally increase impacts to natural resources and/or the experience of other visitors if the frequency of bike encounters and/or the interior distance travelled increases with the addition of e-bikes.
+The SAP report included management recommendations to address these possible impacts.
+Attachment 6 lists these recommendations and explains whether they are already a current practice at the District or if they can be implemented as new practices.

-Updated Survey of E-bike Policies of Public Land Management Agencies
+Updated Survey of Other Public Land Management Agencies and their E-Bike Policies

 As with any type of interruptive technology, the increase in e-bike use has not come without controversy and debate among public land managers, trail users, and e-mountain bike (EMTB) advocates.
-Locally, there is mixed support and varying restrictions on its use.
+In 2019, staff surveyed local and regional public land management agencies on their e-bike policies.
+Locally, there is mixed support and varying restrictions on e-bike use.
 Many policies have not been updated since the California Vehicle Code (CVC) was amended in 2017 to define e-bikes as electric bicycles, separating them from vehicles, motor-driven cycles, and motorized bicycles, and further stipulating that Class 1 or Class 2 e-bikes are allowed on a bicycle path or trail, equestrian trail, or hiking or recreational trail, unless prohibited by ordinance.

-In preparation for this report, staff updated the November 2019 survey of local and regional public land management agencies on their e-bike policies.
-This survey includes information from California State Parks, East Palo Alto, Palo Alto, Menlo Park, San Jose, Santa Clara County Parks, San Mateo County Parks, Marin County Parks and Open Space, Sonoma County Parks, East Bay Regional Parks District, Marin Municipal Water District, Santa Clara Valley Open Space Authority, and CalFire - Soquel Demonstration Forest.
-As part of the recent update, the list was expanded to include Bureau of Land Management's Cotoni-Coast Dairies National Monument (see Attachment 5).
+In preparation for the Planning and Natural Resource Committee meeting of March 8, 2022 on the topic, staff updated the November 2019 survey.
+The survey includes information from California State Parks, East Palo Alto, Palo Alto, Menlo Park, San Jose Parks, Santa Clara County Parks, San Mateo County Parks, Marin County Parks and Open Space, Sonoma County Parks, East Bay Regional Parks District, Marin Municipal Water District, Santa Clara Valley Open Space Authority, and CalFire - Soquel Demonstration Forest.
+As part of the update, the list was expanded to include Bureau of Land Management's Cotoni-Coast Dairies National Monument and Don Edwards National Wildlife Refuge (see Attachment 7).
 Below is a summary of the key findings:

-Of the 14 agencies included in the survey:
+Of the 15 agencies included in the survey: